NZOI/NZOI.github.io/nzic/index.md

 - Monday 29 June - Sunday 5 July
 - Monday 17 August - Sunday 23 August

-Please not that this year, unlike in previous years, the first round is **not** during the last week of term 1.
+Please note that this year, unlike in previous years, the first round is **not** during the last week of term 1.
 It is during the second to last week instead.

 ### Updates